 We intend to finance operating costs over the next 12 months with existing cash on hand, issuances of equity and/or debt securities, including issuances under our at-the-market offering program with Piper Jaffray & Co., or the ATM Offering Program, or a similar at-the-market or other continuous offering program, other future public or private issuances of securities, or through a combination of the foregoing.
 We will also need to seek additional sources of financing if we require more funds than anticipated during the next 12 months or in later periods, including if we cannot make our loan repayments under our loan agreement with Kreos Capital V (Expert Fund) Limited, or Kreos, or if we cannot raise sufficient funds from equity issuances, such as the ATM Offering Program.
 In addition, due to limitations under the rules of Form S-3, as of May 8, 2019, we may only sell up to approximately \$8.5 million in primary offerings under an effective registration statement on Form S-3 during any 12-month period while we remain subject to these limitations.
-We will recalculate the amount of this limitation upon each takedown under the registration statement on Form S-3 effective at that point in time.
-Because we have already sold \$15.7 million in the ATM Offering Program since its inception, we may only raise up to a remaining \$9.3 million using the program, subject to the \$8.5 million cap during any rolling 12-month period.
+We will already sold \$15.7 million in the ATM Offering Program since its inception, we may only raise up to a remaining \$9.3 million using the program, subject to the \$8.5 million cap during any rolling 12-month period.
 As of May 8, 2019, we had sold approximately \$9.4 million in securities under Form S-3 during the last 12 months, when we were subject to these restrictions.
 For more information, see "Part II, Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Equity Raises" of this Quarterly Report.